zorael/kameloso/README.md

 Both configurations come in `-lowmem` variants (e.g. `application-lowmem` and `twitch-lowmem`) that lower compilation memory required at the cost of increasing compilation time, which may help on memory-constrained systems (such as the Raspberry Pi).

-List configurations with `dub build --print-configs`.
+List configurations with `dub --annotate --print-configs`.
 You can specify which to compile with the `-c` switch.
 Not supplying one will make it build the default `application` configuration.

 ```shell
 $ dub build -c twitch